vvheritagevv/bsdNotes/vimperatorUse.rst

     2.  open - opens the given url or search in the current tab
     3.  f - allows you to "click" links on the page by typing the number that comes up
     4.  d - closes the current tab
-    5.  ctrl-tab - changes the current tab
+    5.  ctrl-tab - cycle forward through the tabs
+    6.  ctrl-shift-tab  - cycle backward through the tabs